 Home Depot offers interest-free financing on large purchases for credit-qualified customers.

-Chain-wide, the standard deal is 0% APR for six months on purchases of $299 or more.
+Chain-wide, the standard deal is a 0% annual percentage rate (APR) for six months on purchases of $299 or more.
 Individual stores may offer longer interest-free deals on larger purchases.

-I’ve personally taken advantage of a 24-month 0% APR financing period on a four-figure purchase (the threshold was $1,999 in that instance).
-Twenty-four months is the longest interest-free financing period I’ve seen at Home Depot.
+I’ve taken advantage of a 24-month 0%-APR financing period on a four-figure purchase (the threshold was $1,999 in that instance).
+That’s the longest interest-free financing period I’ve seen at Home Depot.

-A word of caution: Taking advantage of Home Depot’s 0% APR financing offers means submitting to a hard credit pull that will temporarily lower your credit score by a few points.
-If approved, you’ll receive a credit card with a credit limit determined by factors such as your credit score and income.
+But applying for Home Depot’s 0%-APR financing offers means submitting to a hard credit pull that temporarily lowers your credit score by a few points.
+If approved, you receive a credit card with a credit limit determined by things like your credit score and income.

-The larger the purchase amount, the higher your initial credit utilization ratio will be, and on very large purchases, your credit limit could be just a squeak higher than the purchase price.
-This will also negatively affect your credit score, with the effects lingering until your balance is mostly paid off.
+The larger the purchase amount, the higher your initial credit utilization ratio.
+And on substantial purchases, your credit limit could be just a little higher than the purchase price.
+That also negatively affects your credit score, with the effects lingering until you mostly pay off your balance.

 Make up for the hit by keeping your credit card account open and unused after paying off the initial balance.
-My Home Depot credit card lives in the bottom of a secure filing cabinet, untouched since it arrived in the mail.
+I keep my Home Depot credit card in the bottom of a secure filing cabinet, where it’s remained untouched since it arrived.

 There’s another perk to using a Home Depot credit card or credit line: an extended return window.

-You can return most items purchased with qualifying Home Depot credit products for up to one year (365 days) from the date of purchase, save those covered by Home Depot’s return policy exceptions.
+You can return most merchandise (except those listed as uncovered by Home Depot’s return policy) purchased with qualifying Home Depot credit products for up to one year (365 days) from the purchase date.

-If you find a lower advertised price on an identical item to one you purchased from Home Depot, Home Depot will match that price (plus shipping, if it’s an online item) and reimburse the excess you paid.
+If you find a lower advertised price on an identical product to one you purchased from Home Depot, Home Depot will match that price and the competitor’s shipping rate (if any) and reimburse the difference.

 13. Rent a Truck at Your Local Home Depot

-Moving across town?
-Planning to haul the results of your DIY demolition project to the dump?
+Are you moving across town?
+Or planning to haul the results of your DIY demolition project to the dump?

-Before paying way too much for a U-Haul van or calling in a favor from that one friend with a pickup truck, check your local Home Depot.
+Before overpaying for a U-Haul or calling in a favor from that one friend with a pickup truck, check your local Home Depot.
 Though selection varies by store, many have flatbeds (essentially heavy-duty pickups) and box trucks (large moving vans) available for rent by the hour or day.

 14. Rent Tools Before You Buy

-Home Depot rents a slew of tools that are too expensive, bulky, or specialized to bother buying on your own, especially if you’re only using them occasionally or for one project.
+Home Depot rents a slew of tools that are too expensive, bulky, or specialized for most people to invest in, especially if you’re only using them occasionally or for one project.

-Not all locations offer tools for rent, so make sure you check online beforehand.
+Not all locations offer tools for rent, so check online beforehand.

 It’s easy to spot in-store discounts at Home Depot.
 Just find the yellow price tags and look at the last numeral.
-If it’s a “6,” it’s a good deal.
-If it’s a “3,” it’s a great deal — the lowest the department is willing to go on that particular item.
+If it’s a 6, it’s a good deal.
+If it’s a 3, it’s a great deal.
+It’s the lowest the department is willing to go on that particular merchandise.

-Discounted prices ending in “6” typically last for six weeks.
-Then, the price drops to one ending in “3,” where it remains until the item sells out or Home Depot removes unsold inventory to make room for higher-margin stock.
+Discounted prices ending in 6 typically last for six weeks.
+Then, the price drops to one ending in 3, where it remains until the product sells out or Home Depot removes unsold inventory to make room for higher-margin stock.